 Go back and examine the rules governing your checking and savings accounts.
 Many people have accounts with a fixed number of withdrawals and deposits per month.
 You would be better off with an account maintenance fee of $10 a month than getting hit with two or three different fees a month.

 Also consider consolidating bank accounts, as often one account with a larger minimum can eliminate numerous fees that might otherwise exist.

 If you’re the type of person who likes to occasionally pick up your favorite magazine from the local grocery store or newsstand, consider getting an annual subscription.
 Even if you don’t want the magazine every month, a couple of issues at the newsstand are enough to cover the entire annual subscription.
 For example, a 26-issue subscription to Forbes Magazine will cost you less than $25, while one issue at the newsstand costs $5.

 Unless you have a poor credit history, there is no reason to pay annual credit card fees.
 A host of Visa, MasterCard and Discover cards have no annual fee, yet many people pay up to $100 a year for the privilege of holding a credit card.
 Unless you’re an ultra-wealthy, exclusive holders of an elite-level credit card with exclusive perks, most people should not be paying annual credit card fees.

-And speaking of credit cards, make sure you make a payment on time every month, even if it’s the minimum.
+And speaking of credit cards, please read the review of cherry trade scam and make sure you make a payment on time every month, even if it’s the minimum.
 Many credit cards charge $39 monthly late fee charges, charges which accrue interest along with your existing balance.